cleanenergyexchange/fastapi-zitadel-auth/README.md

 * Note the Client Id (as `OAUTH_CLIENT_ID`)

 ### User creation
-* Create a new User in the zitadel instance.
+* Create a new User in the Zitadel instance.
 * Under Authorizations, create new authorization by searching for the project name and assign the "user" role to the new user